 The following discussion should be read in conjunction with our financial statements and footnotes thereto contained in this annual report.
 This discussion contains forward-looking statements, which are based on our assumptions about the future of our business.
 Our actual results may differ materially from those contained in the forward-looking statements.
 Please read "Forward-Looking Statements" for additional information regarding forward-looking statements used in this annual report.
-Reference in the following discussion to "our" and "us" refer to Euroseas, our subsidiaries and the predecessor operations of Euroseas, except where the context otherwise indicates or requires.
+Reference in the following discussion to "we," "our" and "us" refer to Euroseas and our subsidiaries, except where the context otherwise indicates or requires.